nlordell/hdwallet/README.md

 hdwallet --help
 ```

-## Releases
+## WebAssembly

-Additionally, `hdwallet` is also released as a WASI Wasm application.
-This
+Additionally, `hdwallet` is also released as a WASI WebAssembly application.
-ensures that if malicious code were ever to make its way into the released
+This ensures that if malicious code were ever to make its way into the released
 binary by sneaking in through dependencies or at distribution time, it would
 have very limited impact thanks to the strong security gurantees of sandboxing
 Wasm modules.